Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we propose to estimate the full distribution of latent mobility demand via Censored Quantile Regression Neural Networks (CQRNN).
-First, we demonstrate the advantages of CQRNN using synthetic baseline datasets with various noise distributions, both homoskedastic and heteroskedastic.
-We obtain that CQRNN outperforms censorship-unaware QRNN on both the entire test set and its non-censored subset, where the true values are reliably known.
-We also compare CQRNN to the common Tobit model, which assumes Gaussian white noise, and obtain that CQRNN tends to yield flatter distributions that better approximate the latent uncertainty structure of non-censored observations.
+In summary, we have addressed the problem of censored mobility demand and proposed to estimate the entire distribution of latent mobility demand via Multi-Output Censored Quantile Regression Neural Networks (Multi-CQNN).
+Our approach mitigates the problem of censored and uncertain demand estimation, which is vital for mobility services driven by the user demand, in order to plan supply accordingly.

-Next, we apply CQRNN to real-world datasets from two shared mobility services -- bike-sharing and shared Electric Vehicles (EVs) -- which we randomly censor either partially or completely.
-For both datasets, more complex CQRNN architectures yield higher MIL and generally better ICP -- where the use of Long Short-Term Memory (LSTM) often leads to best performance -- whereas censorship-unaware QRNN often yields the worst ICP.
+First, we demonstrate the advantages of censorship-aware models on synthetic baseline datasets with various noise distributions, both homoskedastic and heteroskedastic.
+We find that CQNN outperforms censorship-unaware QNN on both the entire test set and its non-censored subset, where the actual values are reliably known.
+We also compare Multi-CQNN to the standard Tobit model, which assumes Gaussian white noise, and obtain that Multi-CQNN tends to yield flatter distributions that better approximate the latent uncertainty structure of non-censored observations.
+We also show that our proposed multi-output extension to CQNN produces substantially fewer quantile crossings for censored and non-censored observations.

-The experiments on synthetic and real-world dataset thus lead to similar conclusions about the effectiveness of CQRNN for Censored Regression.
-One difference, however, is that the use of nonlinear activations improves performance for the synthetic datasets, yet deteriorates performance for the real-world datasets.
-The cause for this is unlikely to be overfitting, as we use regularization techniques.
-Instead, a possible cause is the non-differentiability of our censored loss function, which may thus benefit from smoothing as in \citep{cannon2011quantile}.
+Next, we apply Multi-CQNN to real-world datasets from two shared mobility services -- bike-sharing and shared Electric Vehicles (EVs) -- which we randomly censor either partially or entirely.
+For both datasets, more complex CQNN architectures yield higher MIL and generally better ICP.
+Adding a Long Short-Term Memory (LSTM) often leads to the best performance, and censorship-unaware QNN often produces the worst ICP.
+We observe that Multi-CQNN is performing on par with the single-output models while requiring less computational resources.
+In all experiments, we observe that the Multi-CQNN model tends to outperform the CQNN as censorship intensifies.

-For future work, we therefore plan to experiment with a smooth approximation of the loss function.
-We also plan to experiment with multivariate Qauntile Regression, e.g., similarly to \citep{rodrigues2020beyond}.
-Further, we plan to take advantage of possible spatio-temporal correlations in the datasets, e.g., using Convolutional Neural Networks as in \citep{chu2019deep}.
+The experiments on synthetic and real-world datasets thus lead to similar conclusions about the effectiveness of the Multi-CQNN for censored regression, which further emphasizes the importance of accounting for censorship when modeling mobility demand.
+For future work, we plan to take advantage of possible Spatio-temporal correlations in the datasets, e.g., using Convolutional Neural Networks as in \cite{chu2019deep} or Graph Neural Networks~\cite{Zhao2020tgcn}, as well as compare Multi-CQNN to Censored Gaussian Processes~\cite{gammelli2020estimating}.
+In addition, we propose to explore the impact of censored regression in the operation of mobility services which is driven by demand~\cite{gamelli2022predictive}.